-- This is the most common and least damaging of stress types, and many experiences it multiple times in a day.
+This is the most common and least damaging of stress types, and many experience it multiple times in a day.
 Acute stress goes away quickly.
 This is what occurs typically when managing perceived threats, be it physical, emotional, or psychological.

 - Chronic Stress

-- This type of stress comes from repeated exposure to situations that cause the body to release stress hormones.
+This type of stress comes from repeated exposure to situations that cause the body to release stress hormones.
 It lasts for weeks or months.
-Over time, this causes wear and tear on one’s mind and body and lead to health problems.
+Over time, this causes wear and tear on one’s mind and body and leads to health problems.